 Doctors aren't really sure what causes pityriasis rosea.
 Some think it's caused by a virus, but this hasn't been proved.

 Pityriasis rosea is more likely to show up in the spring and fall.

 What Are the Signs & Symptoms of Pityriasis Rosea?

-Most teens who get pityriasis rosea have no warning signs.
-Others can have flu-like symptoms (a sore throat, swollen glands, a headache, feeling tired) a few days before the rash appears.
+Most kids and teens who get pityriasis rosea have no warning signs.
+Others can have flu-like symptoms (a sore throat, swollen glands, headaches, or feel tired) a few days before the rash appears.

 The herald patch might be the only sign of this condition for up to 2 to 3 weeks.
 As the rash grows, however, smaller spots (called "daughter" spots) can appear across the torso and on the arms and legs.
 The spots look almost identical on both sides of the body.
 These small patches are usually oval shaped and often form a pattern on the back that looks like a Christmas tree.